LearnOnDemandSystems/docs/lod/cloud-fabric-explanation.md

 In Azure, all resources are permitted to be provisioned, based on lab user's role permissions unless it is explicitly denied in an Access Control Policy (ACP).

 For example, if you have an ACP that allows all resources to be provisioned and you have an account that has Owner or Contributor role, you can create almost any kind of resource.
 The only limitations are those defined by your Azure subscription and Resource Group limits set by Microsoft.
-To mitigate risk, you will need to author and configure on the lab profile an ACP that denies access to all resources except those resoures that are explictly permitted by the ACP.
+To mitigate risk, you will need to author and configure on the lab profile an ACP that denies access to all resources except those resources that are explicitly permitted by the ACP.

 ## Related Topics